oasci/pitt-biosc1540-2024f/content/assessments/assignments/06/index.md

 ??? success "Solution"

     A scenario where quantum mechanical effects are significant is in the study of enzyme-catalyzed reactions, particularly those involving proton or electron transfer.
-These processes rely on quantum phenomena like tunneling and electronic reorganization, which classical MD cannot capture, as it treats atoms as hard spheres with fixed charges and neglects electronic transitions.
+    These processes rely on quantum phenomena like tunneling and electronic transfers, which classical MD cannot capture, as it treats atoms as hard spheres with fixed charges and neglects electronic transitions.
     In this case, classical MD fails to model the reaction pathway accurately because it does not account for the wave-particle duality of electrons and the probability-based nature of quantum transitions

 ## Q05